pedrojrv/Radon/README.md

 # Radon

-Files used for creating Radon, the UCB Nuclear Engineering Chatbot.
+Files used for creating the JSON files for IBM Discovery.